Sankyy-14/digital-literacy-project/platforms-reflection.md

 ## Reflection

 HackerRank was more approachable than I expected.
-The interface is clean and it gives immediate feedback — when my code passed all test cases, it was genuinely satisfying.
+The interface is clean and it gives immediate feedback.
+When my code passed all test cases, it was genuinely satisfying.
 I plan to continue solving problems on HackerRank to build problem-solving skills alongside my coursework.
-Google Forms was something I had used before to fill out surveys, but building one from scratch — especially thinking about question types and how the responses link to a spreadsheet — was a new and practical experience.
+Google Forms was something I had used before to fill out surveys, but building one from scratch especially thinking about question types and how the responses link to a spreadsheet was a new and practical experience.
 These tools will help me both academically (organising data, practising coding) and in collaborative projects where real-time sharing and feedback are important.

 ---